 It’s like putting the efficiency of Neato and the high-tech gadgetry of the I7 in one robot.

-The S9 has wide extractors that are 30% wider than the I7 that spans almost the entire width of the robot.
+The S9 has wide extractors that are 30% wider than the I7 that spans almost the robot’s entire width.

 Another change from the I7 is the placement and design of the side brush.
-In the Roomba I7, the side brush sits in front of the main brush while the S9 is placed closer.
+In the Roomba I7, the side brush sits in front of the main brush while the S9 is closer.
+Almost at the side.

-Behind the main brush is the opening for the clean base station to suck out the contents of the dust cup.
+Behind the main brush is the opening for the clean base station to suck out the dust cup contents.